-Federal-Mogul Corporation at Plymouth (Technical Center PT R&D), is part of the Powertrain Division.
+Federal-Mogul Corporation at Plymouth (Technical Center PT R&D - herein PTC) is part of the Powertrain Division.
 The facility is located in a light industrial area near M-14 and Beck Road.
 The business organization and the ownership at this location have changed over the years to become what it is today.
-In1997, T&N Industries built the T&N Technical Center in Plymouth.
+In 1997, T&N Industries built the T&N Technical Center in Plymouth.
 In 1998, two engine testing facilities (McCord Payen and AE Goetze) moved their operations into the T&N Technical Center.
 Federal-Mogul bought out T&N Industries and took over all facility operations.
 In 2010, Federal-Mogul Ignition Products (under the name Champion Spark Plugs) moved their developmental and testing operations from their Toledo facility to the Plymouth site.

-Federal Mogul's laboratory facilities originally operating in Ann Arbor have been relocated to Plymouth at the new building area constructed west of the old Federal Mogul building.
-During the site visit of May 23, 2018, it was observed that the building expansion project was almost completed, waiting for the hook-up of the equipment.
-On 11/14/2019 I was informed about the completion of the Plymouth Technical Center expansion project and the most recent negotiations and business operations that have occurred since the last Air Quality Division (AQD) inspection on May 23, 2018.
+Federal Mogul's laboratory facilities, originally operating in Ann Arbor, were relocated to Plymouth at a building area constructed west of the old Federal Mogul building.
+The completion of the Plymouth Technical Center expansion project and the negotiations and business operations were completed around November 2019.

 The total area of the building after the expansion is about 142,000 sq. ft, which includes 59,000 sq. ft for offices and 83,000 sq. ft for the labs.
-As indicated earlier, the new area is mostly occupied by the equipment from the Ann Arbor facility for material development work and testing (i.e. rubber-oil seals), bench testing, etc. See building areas illustration and labs identification details in the Appendix.
+As indicated earlier, the new area is mostly occupied by the equipment from the Ann Arbor facility for material development work and testing (i.e., rubber-oil seals, bench testing, etc.).
+For building and labs identification details refer to the illustrations included in the last inspection report.